geoffery0/CodedesignP2/README.md

 You'll start by adding one more feature to it to get it into a right mess, then we'll fix it up good.

-There's also an example before and after refactoring placed in separate folders.
+There's also an example before and after refactoring placed in separate folders (the House Template example presented in class).

 ## Getting started